henaorth16/Clock-Amharic/README.md

 ### [Live Preview](https://amh-clock.netlify.app/)

-This project is an analog clock created using HTML, CSS, and JavaScript, featuring **Ge'ez** numbers for the time display.
+This project is an analogue clock, created using HTML, CSS, and JavaScript, featuring **Ge'ez** numbers for the time display.
 Ge'ez numbers are traditionally used in Ethiopia and Eritrea.

 ## Features